-The Pentium 4 processor in the 775-land package currently operates at a 533 MHz or 800 MHz FSB frequency (selected by a 133 MHz or 200 MHz BCLK[1:0] frequency).
-Individual processors will only operate at their specified FSB frequency.
+Only the Pentium 4 processor Extreme Edition currently operates at a 1066 MHz FSB frequency (selected by a 266 MHz BCLK[1:0] frequency).
+The Pentium 4 Processor 6xx sequence operate at a 800 MHz FSB Frequency (selected by a 200 MHz BCLK[1:0] frequency) Individual processors will only operate at their specified FSB frequency.

 For more information about these signals, refer to Section 4.2.
+Contact your Intel representative for further details and documentation.